When wonderingWhy people rode West,

 Let September sun trade places

-Fiery life in stirrups with muddy tread,
+With life in stirrups' muddy tread,

 Nails pushed full of dirt and sand,